DanielHearn/danielhearn.github.io/src/blog/content/blog/mindburners_into_the_void/index.md

 thumbnail: "./mindburners_v.jpg"
 pros:
   [
-    "Quick and satisfying gameplay",
+    "Quick and satisfying mechanics",
-    "Good tableau options due to the multiple scoring sections of each card", "Only uses 10 of the 18 cards per game meaning you won’t get bored by seeing the same options repeatedly", "Great art and graphics",
+    "Good tableau options due to the multiple scoring sections of each card", "Only uses 10 of the 18 cards per game meaning you won’t get bored by seeing the same options repeatedly", "Great art and theming",
     "Simple instructions with clear descriptions of how scoring works", "Print and plays well due to bleed on the back sides", ]
 cons:
   [
     "AI scores can be a bit random depending on the random placement.
-Even with using all of the installation abilities it can fluctuate in score by 20-30", "Some ability and install ability score criteria are less interesting than others", "It has no card sized rules available with instead a one-sided page with rules", ]
+Even with using all of the installation abilities it can fluctuate in score by 20 to 30 points", "Some ability and install ability score criteria are less interesting than others", "It has no card sized rules available with instead a one-sided page with rules", ]